tleguern/ansible-matomo/README.md

 - *matomo_name*: The domain name pointing to matomo ;
 - *matomo_superuser_user*: Name for matomo superuser ;
 - *matomo_superuser_password*: Password for *matomo_superuser_user* ;
+- *matomo_version*: The specific Matomo version to install, a default is provided ;
 - *mysql_rescue_user*: Optionnal rescue mysql user with SUPER and PROCESS rights on *matomo_mysql_database* ;
 - *mysql_rescue_password*: Password for *mysql_rescue_user*.